 Although self-harm may lead to unfortunate situations, it is generally not intended as a suicidal measure.
 In many cases, these individuals are trying to gain some sense of control, are trying to punish themselves, or cope with trauma or distressing experiences.
 Even still, this behavior should be taken very seriously, as it can lead to accidental death or illness.
 It is important to seek treatment as soon as possible.

-Effective treatment can be found at Belmont Behavioral Health, a hospital for self-harm treatment in Philadelphia.
+Effective treatment can be found at Belmont Behavioral Health System, a hospital for self-harm treatment in Philadelphia.
 Our dedicated and skilled professionals understand the causes and treatments of this often recurring behavior.
 By taking a closer look at each unique individual, and putting together personalized treatment plans, our treatment center is in place to treat the emotional and psychological concerns that lead to self-harm.

 Helping a loved one get treatment for self-harm